Dr. Matthew Paldy, PhD, LP

 Is therapy confidential?

 Yes.
-Everything is strictly confidential.
+Therapy is strictly confidential.

 Do you work with graduate students?